CDF II $W$-mass anomaly faces first-order electroweak phase transition: Minimal triplet extension: -anomaly and FOPT

 The $T_{*},\,\alpha,\,\beta$ parameters introduced above characterize the GW energy spectrum, which receives three main contributions from bubble collisions \cite{bubble}, sound shock waves \cite{sound1} and turbulence \cite{tur1,tur2}, all described by well-known semi-analytical formulas.
 Simulations of FOPTs from a specific field theory provide an input for the semi-analytical formulas, which in turn generate the related characteristics of GW spectra as output.
 Within this analysis we deploy standard methods in accounting for collision, turbulence and sound-wave contributions --- see e.g. Ref.~\cite{Caprini:2015zlo,Caprini:2019egz}).

-We have performed a parametric scan by varying $\kappa^{-1/2}\Lambda$ in the range $[480,840]~\mathrm{GeV}$ using a numerical routine based on \texttt{CosmoTransitions} \cite{Wainwright:2011kj} to calculate the phase transition parameters $\alpha$ and $\beta$, as well as the GW's peak amplitude ($h^2 \Omega^\mathrm{peak}_\mathrm{GW}$) and frequency ($f_\mathrm{peak}$).
-As shown in Fig.~\ref{all} one can notice that strong FOPTs associated to the production of potentially visible GWs at LISA and future interferometers restricts $\kappa^{-1/2}\Lambda$ to a narrow region of approximately $[500,510]~\mathrm{GeV}$.
+We have performed a parametric scan by varying $\Lambda/\sqrt{\kappa}$ in the range $[480,840]~\mathrm{GeV}$ using a numerical routine based on \texttt{CosmoTransitions} \cite{Wainwright:2011kj} to calculate the phase transition parameters $\alpha$ and $\beta$, as well as the GW's peak amplitude ($h^2 \Omega^\mathrm{peak}_\mathrm{GW}$) and frequency ($f_\mathrm{peak}$).
+As shown in Fig.~\ref{fig:all} one can notice that strong FOPTs associated to the production of potentially visible GWs at LISA and future interferometers restricts $\Lambda/\sqrt{\kappa}$ to a narrow region of approximately $[500,510]~\mathrm{GeV}$.
 Such a result is rather tantalizing, not only because it corresponds to a TeV scale triplet, but, above all, this is indeed the preferred region favoured by the CDF II W mass anomaly.
+In particular, expressing the parametric scan in term of $\hat{T}$, which is related\footnote{We have fixed $\mu_\Delta=7.33$ PeV, which corresponds to the value $\Lambda/\sqrt{\kappa}=500$ GeV that maximizes the amplitude of the GWs and for which the related SNR is greater than $20$, having used the experimental result for $\hat{T}$ specified by Eq.~\eqref{TKK}.} to $\Lambda/\sqrt{\kappa}$ through Eq.~\eqref{TTA}, we have found that higher values of the parameter $\hat{T}$, related to lower values of the energy range of $\Lambda/\sqrt{\kappa}$, correspond to higher intensities of the GWs stochastic background that would be originated, as Fig.~\ref{fig:all} and Fig.~\ref{fig:SNR} clearly depict.
+Therefore, to higher values of the parameter $\hat{T}$ measured by CDF II correspond higher values of the amplitude of the GWs signal and of the related signal-to-noise ratio (SNR).